Specify Signal Ranges

 The following blocks allow you to specify ranges for their output signals:

-In general, use the Output minimum and Output maximum parameters of a block to specify a range of valid values for the block output signal.
-Exceptions include the Data Store Memory, Inport, Outport, and Signal Specification blocks, for which you use their Minimum and Maximum parameters to specify a signal range.
+To specify signal ranges for most blocks, use the Output minimum and Output maximum parameters of a block to specify a range of valid values for the block output signal.
+Exceptions include the Data Store Memory, Inport, In Bus Element, Outport, Out Bus Element, and Signal Specification blocks, for which you use their Minimum and Maximum parameters to specify a signal range.
 See Blocks That Allow Signal Range Specification for a list of applicable blocks.

 Specify a minimum or maximum as an expression that evaluates to a scalar,